justinsalamon/scaper/docs/tutorial.rst

   will be random and not reproducible.
 You can use np.random.get_state() to reproduce the run after the fact by recording the seed that was used somewhere.

-This can be specified like so (e.g. for a random seed of 0):
+This can be specified like so (e.g. for a random seed of 123):

 .. code-block:: python

-    import scaper
-    import os
-    soundscape_duration = 10.0
     seed = 123
-    foreground_folder = os.path.expanduser('~/audio/foreground/')
-    background_folder = os.path.expanduser('~/audio/background/')
     sc = scaper.Scaper(soundscape_duration, foreground_folder, background_folder,
                        random_state=seed)
     sc.ref_db = -20